-- Introduce Pre-service Teacher (PST) to students, families and staff - Discuss practicum expectations and establish practicum goals with PST - Unpack weekly routines with PST including any specific class, year level, specialist and/or whole school events that may need to be considered when planning - Provide opportunities for the PST to scaffold learning with individual children and support small group work as they get to know the students and become familiar with the setting early in the week.
-By the end of the week, PSTs are expected to be planning and teaching whole class lessons.
-Teaching responsibilities should equate to approximately 0.4 of a full-time load (Approx. 10-12 hours). - Support and guide the planning and development of lessons and a unit of work; help to interpret observations, share knowledge, question PST's intentions and discuss ideas - Provide prompts to encourage reflective practice - Schedule a meeting with the Pre-service Teacher by the end of the first week to discuss progress and establish goals for the following week - Take responsibility for a minimum of 0.6 (Approx. 15- 18hrs) of a full-time load including planning and teaching lessons and the day-today running of the class - Teach and model literacy and numeracy skills - Continue to reflect on your practice and ask your Supervising teacher for feedback about all aspects of your teaching practice including your lesson/unit planning and communication with students, staff and families - Provide opportunities for the PST to take increased teaching responsibility minimum of 0.6 of a full-time load (Approx. 15- 18hrs) including planning and teaching lessons and the day-to-day running of the class - Continue to support the planning and development of lessons and a unit of work; help to interpret observations, share knowledge, question PST's intentions and discuss ideas - Discuss and encourage active participation in assessment and moderation processes - Schedule a meeting with the PST to complete and submit the Interim Progress Report at the end of 10 days of placement - If PST is making UNSATISFACTORY progress, please contact PST's eLA.
+- Introduce Pre-service Teacher (PST) to students, families and staff - Discuss strategies to assist the PST in establishing relationships with students and families - Discuss practicum expectations and requirements relating to confidentiality and the use of photographs - Establish practicum goals with PST - Unpack weekly routines with PST including any specific class, year level, specialist and/or whole school events that may need to be considered when planning - Share current and prior planning documents, including assessment and reporting procedures - Discuss individual children's development, interests, needs and relevant background information - Discuss strategies for teaching children from diverse cultural backgrounds including Aboriginal and Torres Strait Islander students (this can be hypothetical if they are not represented in the class) - Provide opportunities for the PST to scaffold learning with individual children, support small group work and support the planning/teaching of at least three whole class lessons - Support and guide the planning and development of lessons; help to interpret observations, share knowledge, question PST's intentions and discuss ideas - Provide ongoing feedback on PST's written observations - Provide prompts to encourage reflective practice - Schedule a meeting with the PST by the end of the first week to discuss progress and establish goals for the following week

-Day s1 - 5

-- Assume full teaching responsibilities for the final 10 days - Draw on a range of teaching strategies to support the participation and learning for each student - Reflect on and evaluate your professional experience - Negotiate and schedule any missed days - Schedule a meeting with the supervising teacher to complete and submit the Final Assessment on the last day of placement (Day 20).
-Save a copy of the interim and final report for your personal records.
+Pre-service teacher expectations

+- Continue to develop professional relationships with your Mentor, students, staff and families - Trial a range of management strategies - Take responsibility for a minimum of 0.4 of a full time load including planning and teaching lessons and the day-to-day running of the class - Plan for literacy and numeracy as General Capabilities within the Australian Curriculum - Teach and model literacy and numeracy skills - Observe and assist with marking - Provide feedback to students - Actively participate in all aspects of the school life including extra curricula activities, professional development etc. - Continue to reflect on your practice and ask your Mentor for feedback about all aspects of your teaching practice including your lesson/unit planning and communication with students, staff and families

+- Maintain professional relationships with your Mentor, students, staff and families - Continue to observe classes - Take responsibility for a minimum of 0.6 of a full time load including planning and teaching lessons and the day-to-day running of the class - Implement proactive management strategies - Continue to actively participate in all aspects of the school life including extra curricula activities, professional development etc. - Where possible, seek out opportunities for professional development - Seek constructive feedback on all aspects of teaching and set goals for future development - Reflect on and evaluate your professional experience - Participate in the final assessment on the last day - Negotiate and schedule any missed days